prraymond/mgt660-project-ideas/README.md

 ## How to install

-1. For the Github repo
+1. Fork the Github repo
 2. Git clone that repo to Cloud9
 2. run `npm install`
 3. run `nodemon index.js`